Also available in: French

 Almost all raincoats and the majority of winter coats and mid-season jackets have been treated with a water repellent treatment.
 It doesn’t last forever, so it’s important to maintain your technical clothing properly in order to make it last.
 You can also reapply a treatment when you notice that your jacket has begun losing its waterproofing abilities.
 It is possible to apply while washing using a cleaning and water repellent product.

-3 important features that make a difference
+4. Features that make a difference

 - An adjustable hood that covers your ears, head, and neck in case of rain.